PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 13:25:15
+Last updated: 2024-04-08 13:25:49
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell